 There are two default user accounts that can access the Storage Sharing and FTP Server.
-They are Administrator and Guest (as shown in Figure 4-44).
-Administrator has read/write access to Storage Sharing and can access FTP Server while Guest has read-only access to Storage Sharing and can not access FTP Server.
+They are Administrator and Guest (as shown in Figure 4-62).
+Administrator has read/write access to Storage Sharing and can access FTP Server while Guest has read-only access to Storage Sharing and cannot access FTP Server.

 User Account Management

-Add New User 1

-User Name Password Storage Authority FTP Access Modify
+Add New User Password Storage Authority Read and Write FTP Access Modify Edit Delete

-admin admin Read and Write yes Edit Delete

 guest guest Read Only no Edit Delete

-Carro

 Save

-Figure 4-44 User Account Management
+Figure 4-62 User Account Management